CALM Apartments

 General information

-The project consists of two buildings for residential use for rent.
-The plot is L-shaped with a double façade facing the street.
-The formal unity of each of the facades allows it to be identified within the whole of the urban fabric.
-Both fronts are connected through the basement and create a large community space in the empty interior of the block.
+The project consists of two buildings for rental residential use.
+The site is L-shaped with double street facades.
+The formal unity of each facade allows it to be identified within the overall urban fabric.
+Both facades are connected through the basement and create a large communal space within the void within the block.

-In total, there are two new construction buildings with a total of 26 homes, 6 studios and 2 premises.
+In total, these are two new-build buildings with a total of 26 apartments, six studios, and two commercial spaces.

 Location

-The L-shaped plot is located in the Gràcia district and adjoins Roger de Flor Street on one side, Còrsega Street on the other, and Alió passageway on the other.
+The L-shaped plot is located in the Gràcia district and borders Roger de Flor Street on one side, Còrsega Street on the other, and Alió Passage on the other.

-The plot is surrounded by already consolidated high-rise buildings, which cast shade over the patio, the roofs are used as sunny places also prepared for neighbourhood use.
+The plot is surrounded by established tall buildings, which cast shade over the courtyard, thus utilizing the roofs as sunny areas, also designed for residential use.

-The housing units take advantage of their urban position and their geometry.
-Both buildings break down the tremendous buildable depth through a central patio, in order to favor the ventilation and lighting of the homes.
+The housing units take advantage of their urban location and geometry.
+Both buildings break up the large buildable depth through a central courtyard, thus facilitating ventilation and lighting for the apartments.

 Exteriors

-The architecture of the new volumes tries to evoke the memory of the city and somehow complete its built front; The timeless elements that make up the personality of the neighborhood are taken as a reference.
-Tribunes, balconies, shutters, sgraffito walls, etc. they form a binary composition, flat, discreet, with hardly any surprises.
-The envelope is built using panels made of stained and stripped concrete with a geometric pattern of texture and color.
-They achieve, in an industrial way, the ancient artisan tradition of “sgraffito” stucco, so present in the memory of our city.
+The architecture of the new volumes seeks to evoke the city’s memory and, in some way, complete its built facade; it takes as a reference the timeless elements that shape the neighborhood’s personality.
+Grandstands, balconies, shutters, sgraffito walls, etc. form a binary, flat, discreet composition, with hardly any surprises.
+The envelope is constructed from panels made of tinted and etched concrete with a geometric pattern of texture and color.
+They industrially capture the ancient artisanal tradition of sgraffito stucco work, so present in our city’s memory.

-A basic repertoire of assembled components forms a continuous coating around an inertial structure, as a formal and constructive update of traditional construction.
+A basic repertoire of assembled components forms a continuous covering around an inertial structure, a formal and constructive update of traditional construction.

 Interiors

-The 5 floors are standard floors, with two houses and a professional office-office on each floor.
-On the roof there is a natural drying area for common use for all the houses, a swimming pool for community use and the building facilities.
-The vertical communications core (stairs and elevator) runs from the basement to the covered floor.
-The elevator with a totally transparent glass cabin so that it is integrated into the patio, with machinery and structure without enclosure.
+The five upper floors are standard, with two apartments and a professional office on each floor.
+The roof contains a natural drying area for common use by all the apartments, a communal pool, and the building’s facilities.
+The vertical communication core (stairs and elevator) runs from the basement to the upper floor.
+The elevator has a completely transparent glass cabin so that it is integrated into the courtyard, with machinery and structure without enclosure.

-On the ground floor there is access to the vestibule of the houses and 2 houses with a mezzanine and a professional office-office with a mezzanine are developed, so that the ground floor and the mezzanine form a functional unit.
+The ground floor provides access to the apartment lobby and houses two apartments with a mezzanine and a professional office with a mezzanine, so that the ground floor and the mezzanine form a functional unit.

 Sustainability and circular economy

-The proper use of homes allows a good life inside, with low conventional energy consumption.
-Thus, we propose a construction that in itself supposes a climatic system, through the repertoire of systems involved: thermal inertia, measurement and orientation of the openings, modulation of solar radiation, good continuous insulation, natural ventilation and highly efficient mechanical installations. .
+The proper use of housing allows for a comfortable life inside, with low conventional energy consumption.
+Therefore, we propose a construction that constitutes a climate system in itself, through the repertoire of systems involved: thermal inertia, measurement and orientation of openings, modulation of solar radiation, good continuous insulation, natural ventilation, and highly efficient mechanical installations.

-The very typology of the building works as a whole as a basic bioclimatic system; Inertial slabs, continuous well-insulated envelope, solar modulation in the openings and a central patio proportioned to activate the transversal ventilation of the rooms and their diffused lighting.
+The building’s typology functions as a whole as a basic bioclimatic system: inertial slabs, a well-insulated continuous envelope, solar modulation in the openings, and a central courtyard designed to activate cross-ventilation of the rooms and their diffuse lighting.

-All housing units are designed to make the most of wind currents through an interior patio that promotes cross ventilation.
-The windows are also used to have as much natural lighting inside as possible, taking into account the necessary solar protection to avoid direct radiation in summer without compromising the views to the outside.
+All housing units are designed to maximize wind currents through an interior courtyard that promotes cross-ventilation.
+Windows are also used to maximize the interior’s natural light, taking into account the necessary solar shading to avoid direct radiation in summer without compromising the views to the outside.

-Most of the construction components are assembled and removable.
+Most of the construction components are assembled and disassembled.